 Lots to Explore

-There are lots of things to see and do at Cragside House, which is now open from 11am-5pm everyday.
+There are lots of things to see and do at Cragside House, open everyday until 29 October.
 Discover the first home to be lit by hydroelecticity - the place where modern living began.
 Check out the amazing gadgets and modern conveniences as well as an extensive arts and crafts collection.

 Conservation in action